 At the same time, I can’t seem to stop doing it.
 Often it’s the best accompaniment for a memorable image.
 And sometimes I am so happy that I want to do is sing and spout poetry.
 And sometimes I’m just feeling silly and in a rhyming mood.

-These are all the poems I’ve written and kept, the good, the bad and the mediocre.
-They give an impression of the moments in my life that mattered, so much so that I was moved to write poems about them.
+These poems give impressions of the moments in my life that mattered, so much so that I was moved to write poems about them.

 I hope that, if someone should ever read this, one or two poems might resonate with them.